MrPotatoXx/clases-5to-semestre/Ingles lV/Ingles Clase.md

 + you can take a pill.
 + you could sit down and relax.
 + you'd better take a pcr test.
-+ you should slee for a while.
++ you should sleep for a while.
 + you dont have to watch TV.

 *Give advice => Dar consejo*